Bourbon vs. Tennessee Whiskey: What Sets Them Apart?

 The Lincoln County Process, unique to Tennessee whiskey, involves filtering the spirit through sugar maple charcoal before aging.
 This step gives Tennessee whiskey its distinct smoothness.

-Bourbon, on the other hand, skips this filtration step.
-It must be distilled to no more than 160 proof, or 80% alcohol by volume.
-After distillation, both spirits are placed in charred oak barrels for aging.
+Bourbon, on the other hand, skips this filtration step.Distillers must distill it to no more than 160 proof, or 80% alcohol by volume.
+After distillation, the distiller places both spirits in charred oak barrels for aging.
 These barrels play a crucial role in developing the rich flavors and amber color we associate with these beloved whiskeys.

-While bourbon has no minimum aging period, it must rest in barrels for at least two years to be labeled as straight bourbon.
-Tennessee whiskey typically follows similar aging requirements.
 During this time, the whiskey interacts with the charred oak barrels, absorbing flavors and developing complexity.
 This whiskey aging process is what gives both spirits their distinctive taste profiles, making them favorites among whiskey enthusiasts.

 Flavor Profiles: Bourbon vs. Tennessee Whiskey

 Bourbon and Tennessee whiskey have unique tastes.
-Bourbon is known for its sweetness, with notes of vanilla and caramel.
+Bourbon is popular for its sweetness, with notes of vanilla and caramel.
 This comes from its mash bill, which is mostly corn.
+The aging in oak barrels adds a woody flavor.
+Rye in the mix gives a spicy touch.

 This filtering makes Tennessee whiskey smoother than bourbon.
 It gives it a unique taste.
 Whether you like bourbon’s bold sweetness or Tennessee’s mellow richness, both are great for whiskey lovers.

-Popular Brands to Try
+Popular Brands To Try

 Bourbon and Tennessee whiskey brands offer a wide range of flavors.
 Kentucky is famous for its bourbon, with Jim Beam, Maker’s Mark, and Woodford Reserve leading the way.
 These brands have been around for a long time, each with its own special qualities.